leadweedy/FGA-docs/Troubleshooting.md

 ## Where should I place the PLAY button?

-If you have a non-16:9 phone, it is best to place the PLAY button outside FGO on the blue borders.
+If you have a non-16:9 phone, it is best to place the PLAY button outside FGO on the blue borders (until the wide-screen update).
+Bottom-left corner is ideal after the wide screen update.

 <img src="img/outside.jpg" width="500">

 If your phone is 16:9, the default placement at the bottom-left corner is ideal.
 While you can drag the button around to other places, there is a possibility of screwing things up if it comes in the way of image matching.
-**NOTE:** There is a known issue for 16:9 devices: Script can press the stop button on support select screen [#578](https://github.com/Fate-Grand-Automata/FGA/issues/578).

 <img src="img/inside.jpg" width="500">